Compact crossover SUV

 The Toyota RAV4 was the worldwide best-selling compact crossover SUV and the best-selling SUV of any kind in 2020.

-Compact crossover SUV is an automobile classification used mainly in North America to describe a segment of crossover SUV, a type of sport utility vehicle, between subcompact crossover SUV and mid-size crossover SUV.
+Compact crossover SUV is an automobile classification used mainly in North America to describe a segment of crossover SUVs, a type of sport utility vehicle, between subcompact crossover SUV and mid-size crossover SUV.

 By the late 2010s, the segment had emerged as the most popular automobile segment in several regions.
 For example, nearly one in every four cars sold in the United States in 2019 was a compact crossover, at about 24.2 percent.

 The best-selling vehicle in the segment in 2020 was the Toyota RAV4, with 995,762 units sold globally.
-It was also the second best-selling automobile in the world after the Toyota Corolla in 2021.
+It was also the second best-selling automobile in the world behind the Toyota Corolla in 2021.

 Terminology

 The term "compact crossover SUV" is most commonly used in North America, where the "compact car" and "crossover" terms originated.
 It is also known as a C-segment SUV or C-SUV.
 The naming of the segment also differs depending on the market.
-In several regions outside North America, the category may be known as "mid-size/medium crossover" or "mid-size/medium SUV", which differs with the more common mid-size crossover SUV definition used in the US, which is a class above.
+In several regions outside North America, the category may be known as "mid-size/medium crossover" or "mid-size/medium SUV", but these vehicles are smaller than vehicles known in the US as mid-size crossover SUVs.